coin-or/python-mip/docs/quickstart.rst

     y = [m.add_var(var_type=BINARY) for i in range(n)]

 This code would create binary variables :code:`y[0]`, ..., :code:`y[n-1]`.
 Additional variable types are :code:`CONTINUOUS` (default) and :code:`INTEGER`.
 Some additional properties that can be specified for variables are their lower and upper bounds (:code:`lb` and :code:`ub`, respectively) and their names.
-Entering variable names is optional but specially useful if you plan to save you model in .LP or .MPS file formats, for instance.
+Entering variable names is optional but specially useful if you plan to save you model (Section :numref:`save-label`) in .LP or .MPS file formats, for instance.
 The following code creates a variable named :code:`zCost` that is restricted to be integral in the range :math:`\{-10,\ldots,10\}`, the reference for this variable is stored in a Python variable named :code:`z`.

 .. code-block:: python